OpenWaterFoundation/cdss-app-snodas-tools/doc-user-mkdocs-project/docs/process/overview.md

 ## Clip National SNODAS Grid to Colorado

 The masked [SNODAS data grids](../data/overview.md#snodas-data-grids) cover the contiguous United States.
-To facilitate processing, the national grid is clipped to a boundary that contains the extent of all basins in Colorado. *Note:* Some Colorado basins extend beyond the Colorado state boundary so the Colorado basin extent extends partially into other states.
+To facilitate processing, the downloaded daily national grids are clipped to a boundary that contains the extent of all basins in Colorado.

+*Note: Some Colorado basins extend beyond the Colorado state boundary so the Colorado basin extent extends partially into other states.*

 ![COBasins](overview-images/CO_basin_boundaries.png)
 *Above: The Colorado basins displayed in green.
 The outline of the Colorado state boundary is overlaid in balck.*